debmalya/SFM/README.md

 ## file extension
 * sfm.extension=.log

-## more than below number of occurrences within last 24 hours will make it invalid.
+## more than below number of occurrences within last 24 hours will make it valid.
 * sfm.wordCount=5